 So why is microchipping your pet so important?
 Can you use a microchip to locate and find your lost cat or dog?
 A lot of question that you might be asking yourself about the importance of identifying and registering your animal.

-A pet microchip is an animal’s ID card.
+A pet microchip is a permanent id tag that is injected under the pet's skin.
+The implantation is painless.
 The unique identification number assigned to a dog or cat gives the animal an official status.
 Moreover, for the owners, it certifies that the pet in their possession is indeed their own.

 On the other hand, the dog or the cat’s identification number is used to easily find the owner's details.
 Veterinarians and animal wardens can identify the animals found and read the information contained in the microchip.
 The next step is to notify the owners that their pet has been found.